-When you need a residential mortgage to buy a home, lenders (such as CIBC) require security for repayment in the form of property, such as a house.
+When you obtain a residential mortgage to purchase a home, lenders (such as CIBC) require security for the loan in the form of property, such as a house.

-You need to sign a charge document, which is registered in the provincial or territorial land registry office where the property is located.
-The charge gives the lender certain rights, including the right to sell the property if you don't repay your loan as agreed.
+To provide this security, you must sign a charge document, which is then registered with the provincial or territorial land registry office where the property is located.
+This charge gives the lender certain rights, including the right to sell the property if you fail to repay your loan as agreed.

 What's a standard charge?

-A standard charge is a traditional or conventional charge.
-It's registered on titleOpens a popup. in a document that includes the details of your mortgage loan, such as the principal amount, interest rate, term, payment amount and more.
-A standard charge is registered for the actual amount of the mortgage loan, securing only the one mortgage loan.
+A standard charge — also known as a traditional, conventional or non-collateral charge — is registered for the exact amount of your mortgage loan.
+The registered titleOpens a popup. document includes the details of your mortgage loan, such as the principal amount, interest rate, term, payment amount and more.
+A standard charge secures only the single mortgage loan associated with it.

-For example, if you need a mortgage loan for $300,000 to buy a home and the loan is secured by a standard charge, the lender registers a standard charge for $300,000.
-If you want to borrow more, you need to pay off the mortgage loan, discharge the registered charge, sign a new mortgage loan agreement and register a new charge on title.
+For example, if you need a mortgage loan for $300,000 to buy a home, the lender registers a standard charge for $300,000.
+If you later want to borrow more money, you must pay off the existing mortgage loan, discharge the registered charge, sign a new mortgage loan agreement and register a new charge.

 What's a collateral charge?

-A collateral charge is also called a collateral mortgage.
-It lets you use your home as security for one or more loans.
-Because the lender may register the charge for an amount that's more than your initial loan, you may be able to borrow more money without registering a new charge, if the total amount owing is no more than the principal amount of the collateral charge.
+A collateral charge, also known as a collateral mortgage, allows you to use your home as security for one or more loans.
+The lender may register the charge for an amount greater than your initial loan, which enables you to borrow additional funds in the future without registering a new charge, provided the total amount borrowed does not exceed the registered principal amount.

-For example, if you need a mortgage loan for $300,000 to buy a home, the lender may register a collateral charge for $350,000, and you may be able to borrow an additional $50,000 in the future without registering a new charge.
-The mortgage loan details (such as the principal amount, interest rate, term and payment amount) are in a separate document (the mortgage loan agreement).
-They're not included in the document registered on title.
+For example, if you obtained a mortgage loan for $300,000 to buy a home, the lender may register a collateral charge for $350,000.
+This means you could potentially borrow an additional $50,000 later without having to register a new charge.
+The specific terms of your mortgage loan (such as principal, interest rate, term and payments) are outlined in a separate mortgage loan agreement and are not included in the document registered on title.

 Standard charges versus collateral charges

-Standard charges: Most lenders will accept a transfer or assignment of another lender’s standard charge.
-This means you can switch lenders without discharging the existing charge from title and registering a new one.
+Standard charges: Most lenders will accept a transfer or assignment of a standard charge from another lender.
+This means you can switch lenders without needing to discharge the existing charge and register a new one on your property title.
+This process is often simpler and less costly.

-Collateral charges: With a collateral charge, you may be able to borrow more funds against your property in the future without registering a new charge.
-This helps you avoid legal and other fees, because the collateral charge may be registered for more than the amount of the original mortgage.
+Collateral charges: With a collateral charge, you may be able to borrow additional funds against your property in the future without registering a new charge.
+Because the collateral charge can be registered for more than your initial mortgage amount, you can access extra funds without incurring additional legal and other fees.

 How much does CIBC register the charge for?

-Standard charges: CIBC registers the standard charge for the actual amount you borrow.
-For example, if you buy a home for $500,000, and need a mortgage loan for $250,000, the standard charge is registered for the actual amount of the mortgage loan ($250,000).
+Standard charges: CIBC registers the standard charge for the exact amount you borrow.
+For example, if you purchase a home for $500,000, and take out a mortgage loan for $250,000, CIBC registers the standard charge for $250,000.

-Collateral charges: CIBC may register the collateral charge for up to or more than the full property value, so you can borrow more money in the future.
-The registered amount is based on your preference and your current and future financial plans.
+Collateral charges: CIBC may register a collateral charge for up to or even more than the full value of the property.
+This allows you to borrow more money in the future, depending on your needs and financial plans.

 For the CIBC Home Power Plan®, CIBC typically registers the charge for up to 100% of the property value.
-For example, CIBC could register the charge for 100% (or more) of the value of the home when you borrow 80% of the home’s value.
-But, you only make payments and pay interest on the borrowed amount.
-There's a separate loan agreement that contains the loan amount, interest rate, term and other mortgage details.
-On real estate secured loans and lines of credit, CIBC typically registers the collateral charge for the amount of the loan or line of credit you're approved for.
+For example, if you borrow 80% of your home’s value, CIBC may register the charge for 100% (or more) of the home’s value.
+You only make payments and pay interest on the amount you actually borrow.
+The specific loan amount, interest rate, term and other mortgage details are outlined in a separate loan agreement.

 How do I borrow more money?

-Standard charges: If you have a standard charge and want to borrow more money against your property, you pay fees to discharge your existing standard charge and register a new charge for a higher amount.
+Standard charges: To borrow additional funds, you must pay fees to discharge your existing standard charge and register a new charge for the higher amount.
+If you pay out your mortgage before the maturity date, a prepayment charge may also apply.

 How do I discharge my registered mortgage charge?

-Standard charges: If you have a standard charge and pay off your mortgage in full, CIBC will release its interest in your property and register a discharge of the mortgage.
-There may be costs associated with registering the discharge and, depending on the region, a discharge fee may apply.
+Standard charges: When you pay off your mortgage in full, CIBC will release its interest in your property and register a discharge of the mortgage charge.
+There may be costs involved in registering the discharge, and a discharge fee may apply depending on your region.

-Collateral charges: If you have a collateral charge, your charge may remain in place even when you pay off the amortizing component of the mortgage loan and any other funds you borrowed (such as revolving credit).
-You may be able to borrow more funds against your property in the future without registering a new charge.
-This helps you avoid legal and other fees.
+Collateral charges: With a collateral charge, the charge may remain on your property even after you pay off the mortgage loan and any other amounts you have borrowed (such as revolving credit).
+This allows you to potentially borrow more funds in the future without registering a new charge, helping you avoid additional legal and other fees.

 Explore CIBC lending products